 WHTF Water Temperatures

-By design, the temperature of the discharge water is typically 14 degrees warmer than the intake water (displayed above).
+By design, the temperature of the discharge water is typically 14 degrees warmer than the intake water.
 Intake temperatures can fluctuate with seasons or weather conditions.
-The data below is posted daily, M-F, as a public service.
-More frequent updates are forthcoming.
+The current temperature of the discharge water is presented below as it initially leaves the station.

 Lagoons 2 and 3

-As the discharge water flows to lagoons 2 and 3, it gradually cools, and is eventually returned to the main lake.
-The period of primary recreational use in the lagoons (May 1 - October 31) is typically the period with the highest water temperatures and greatest recreational use.
-Individuals choosing to use the lagoons for recreational purposes should consider these temperatures in relation to health risk information contained on the Virginia Department of Health's website.
+Calculated water temperatures for WHTF Lagoons 2 & 3 in the vicinity of the dikes are also shown below.
+These predicted values are based on historical observations and are provided for the period of primary recreational use (May 1 - October 31) as this is typically the period with the highest water temperatures and greatest recreational use.
+Individuals choosing to use the lagoons for recreational purposes should consider these temperatures in relation to health risk information contained on the Virginia Department of Health's website